 - find out how much heart or muscle tissue has been damaged

 The test can also determine whether you carry the gene for muscular dystrophy.
 Muscular dystrophy is a group of diseases that causes muscle loss and weakness over time.
-A CPK isoenzymes test can detect various muscle diseases, including:
+A CPK isoenzymes test can detect various muscle diseases or issues, including:

 - dermatomyositis, which is an inflammatory disease that affects the skin and muscles